rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 ---
 layout: rsk
-title: Using geth attach to a RSK local node
+title: Using geth to attach to a RSK local node
-tags: tutorial, rsk, geth
+tags: tutorial, rsk, geth, ethereum
-description: "How to use the Ethereum client Geth to attach to a RSK local node (regtest) and run JSON-RPC commands."
+description: "How to use the Ethereum client Geth to attach to an RSK local node (regtest) and run JSON-RPC commands."
 ---

 RSK's virtual machine implementation is compatible with the Ethereum virtual machine (EVM), which enables us to make use of many Ethereum developer tools.

-In this tutorial I will show you step by step how to use the Ethereum client Geth to attach to a RSK local node (which is called regtest) and run a few JSON-RPC commands.
+In this tutorial I will show you step-by-step how to use the Ethereum client Geth to attach to an RSK local node (which is called regtest) and run a few JSON-RPC commands.
 We do this to establish that the local node is running.

 ## Overview